 If you have speakers that have tweeters that protrude out and are pressing into

-the plastic canvas when mounted it is mounted in the rear, or are having speaker foam sagging
+the plastic canvas when it is mounted in the rear or are having speaker foam sagging issues

-issues (which has never been a reported issue), you can mount the plastic canvas directly
+(which has never been a reported issue), you can mount the plastic canvas directly behind the

 Also, if the plastic canvas is mounted in the back, that will shorten the amount of

-thread length that each of the hex posts have extending out when the speaker plates
+thread length that each of the hex posts has extending out when the speaker plates

 are put on them.
 This may not be an issue, but you may find it hard to get the speaker wire